bewketut/multicastandroid/README.md

 **So no need for ssh to run easy commands on remotely...mkasftp has the feature easily to be done on all multicast receivers...

-TODO(although with not high priority): a gui featured android app.
+TODO(worked on although with not high priority): a gui featured android app.
 Feedback on: bewketu@yandex.com